ghudachek/EDiT-Everyone-Design-it-Together/README.md

 - Adding a save ability - users save/favorite projects- this gives them a saved location on their account page where they can veiw saved projects
 - An updated Account page: users account pages will not just be for them to update their info but will also be a page they can decorate and other users can come to to learn more about them or follow to keep up with their DIYs (similar to etsy layout).
 - A comments section: giving users the ability to comment on projects
+- Allowing users to uplaod photos (not urls)--would require AWS
 - Live Videos/ time slots to actually DIY together.
 ***